1) Digitalisation trend underpinned by structural tailwinds.

 5) The trust has a strong track record of realising investments at an uplift to carrying value.

-Between 2017 and 2022, the trust’s exits were completed at an average uplift to carrying value at the end of the preceding of a solid 38%.
-Even in 2023’s demanding environment, marked by low deal activity and pressure from higher interest rates, the trust was able to realise investments at a price that was, on average, 25% above the end-2022 carrying value.
-We believe that this is a testament to the quality of the trust’s portfolio and its conservative valuation approach.
+Between 2017 and 2022, the trust’s exits were completed at an average uplift to carrying value at the end of the preceding year of a solid 38%.
+Even in the more demanding environment after 2021, marked by low deal activity and pressure from higher interest rates, the trust was able to realise investments at an uplift, which in 2024 stood at an average 15% compared to the quarter before signing the transaction.
+We believe this is a testament to the quality of the trust’s portfolio and its conservative valuation approach.